London Makeup Colleges & Beauty Schools – What’s the Difference?

-Beauty schools, cosmetology schools, makeup school and makeup academies all sound the same but they mean slightly different things.
+Beauty schools, cosmetology schools, makeup schools and makeup academies all sound the same but they mean slightly different things.
 The term beauty school broadly refers to any school that offers lessons or courses related to beauty and makeup.
-It covers a range of techniques and themes like hairstyling (cutting, colouring and bleaching), nails (e.g. nail art) and make up.
-However, the courses offered at beauty schools are usually more generalist than specialist.
+It covers a range of techniques and themes like hairstyling (cutting, colouring and bleaching), nails (e.g. nail art) and make-up.
+However, the courses offered at beauty schools are usually more generalist than a specialist.

-Career options in completing a beauty school course are wide ranging.
-Some include beauty therapists, or careers at salons and spas; including spa therapists, salon receptionist, nail technician, or work at hospitals and care homes.
+Career options in completing a beauty school course are wide-ranging.
+Some include beauty therapists, or careers at salons and spas; spa therapists, salon receptionists, nail technicians, or work at hospitals and care homes.
 There are also career options like working aboard cruise ships or in fashion.

 2. Cosmetology Schools

-Some of the career options in finishing a cosmetology course include salon professionals, beauty instructors, hair stylist, nail technician, aesthetician (skin care specialist), beautician, wedding & event stylist, and salon or spa therapist.
+Some of the career options in finishing a cosmetology course include salon professionals, beauty instructors, hair stylists, nail technicians, aestheticians (skin care specialists), beauticians, wedding & event stylists, and salon or spa therapist.

 3. Makeup Schools and Makeup Academies

-A makeup school (or makeup academy) is a specialist beauty institution that focuses on makeup artistry techniques and practices such as special effects makeup (SFX), prosthetics makeup, bridal makeup, men and woman’s hairdressing, and whole variety of other specialist subjects.
+A makeup school (or makeup academy) is a specialist beauty institution that focuses on makeup artistry techniques and practices such as special effects makeup (SFX), prosthetics makeup, bridal makeup, men’s and woman’s hairdressing, and a whole variety of other specialist subjects.
 Makeup schools differ in their offering of accreditations as well as the length of their courses.
 Some makeup schools only offer short courses ranging from a few days to a few weeks.
-Others have full BTEC and ITEC courses with one and two year enrolments.
+Others have full BTEC and ITEC courses with one and two-year enrolments.

 4. Get As Many Training Hours as Possible